SilverLucFox/SilverLucFox/README.md

-I'm a **teacher, programmer, and web developer** passionate about creating innovative and efficient solutions.
+I'm a **teacher, programmer, and web developer** love creating innovative and efficient solutions.
 I specialize in **web development, software engineering, and mentoring students in their final year projects (FYP).**

 ## 🚀 About Me
 - 🎓 **Educator**: Helping students and professionals grow in programming and software development.